wintvelt/blob-images-frontend-NEW/README.md

 - the page prop is passed as `ssrUser` to the `UserContext`
 - `UserContext` is a context provider that stores user info

 This setup with `Context` does not use react-query.
+So it is OK that the usercontext is rendered outside the QueryContext in `_app`.

+Using react-query for user state is not ideal: the fact that the initialstate is provided in props means that we need either a) pass the ssrUser from props down to every component that calls `useUser()` or b) set up complicated stuff with hydration and dehyrdation.
+For more info, see [here](https://tanstack.com/query/v4/docs/guides/ssr).

 ### Protected pages
 Every protected page needs